nebari-dev/nebari-docs/docs/docs/how-tos/upgrade-kubernetes-version.md

 ---
 id: kubernetes-version-upgrade
-title: How to upgrade the cluster's Kubernetes version
+title: Upgrade cluster's Kubernetes version
 description: A basic overview on how to upgrade your cluster Kubernetes version
 ---